-Child-Family
+Couples, Child and Family

-- One of the DiPracs selected must be child-family - 3 additional courses from any of the following options: - 660s related to child-family topics (e.g., Child Interventions).
-One 660 on child-family topics can be counted as both fulfilling Child-Family Major Area of Study AND Clinical program requirements. - Courses in Developmental Psychology (including 533, 534, 574, or special topic seminar) - Other in department or external to department courses on child-family related topics relevant to: diagnostic and assessment issues, intervention, policy, child development, child psychopathology and treatment, learning disabilities, family systems (external courses offered in Social Work, Education, Sociology, Law - obtain approval before enrolling)
+- One of the DiPracs selected must be Couples, Child and Family - 3 additional courses from any of the following options: - 660s related to child-family topics (e.g., Child Interventions).
+One 660 on child-family topics can be counted as both fulfilling Couples, Child and Family Major Area of Study AND Clinical program requirements. - Courses in Developmental Psychology (including 533, 534, 574, or special topic seminar, including 599 Developmental, Cognitive, and Affective Neuroscience) - Other in-department or external-to-department courses on child-family related topics relevant to: diagnostic and assessment issues, intervention, policy, child development, child psychopathology and treatment, learning disabilities, family systems (external courses offered in Social Work, Education, Sociology, Law - obtain approval before enrolling)